LEARN

 Colour Adult:

 M.p. pusio: Both adults forehead and sides of head buff/brown, paler in female; centre of crown and occiput dark blue, less noticeable in female; underwing coverts yellow/brown; undertail coverts yellow; centre tail feathers dark blue, the feathers on the side blue/black.
-Bill grey.
+Beak grey.
 Eye brown.

 M.p. beccarii: Both adults in general darker in colour; forehead and sides of head darker brown.